seaboyz/Curriculum-Notes/notes/spring/spring-data.md

 The Spring Data module takes this simplification one step further by providing ***standard implementation for common DAO methods allowing for the removal of the DAO implementation and only requiring the definition of the DAO interface methods***.

+## JpaRepository
-In order to leverage the Sping Data programming model with JPA, a DAO interface should extend the Spring ***JpaRepository*** interface from the `org.springframework.data.jpa.repository` package.
+* In order to leverage the Sping Data programming model with JPA, a DAO interface should extend the Spring ***JpaRepository*** interface from the `org.springframework.data.jpa.repository` package.
 Note that it is possible to create a basic CRUD application by extending the spring _CrudRepository_ interface (from the `org.springframework.data.repository` package), though this only ***provides an interface for generic CRUD operations*** on a repository, and ***does not leverage the JPA.***

 ![Spring JPA Repository Hierarchy](../images/spring-data-jpa-hierachy.webp)

-Implementation of the Spring _JpaRepository_ provides the following:
+* Implementation of the Spring _JpaRepository_ provides the following:
   * Sophisticated support to build repositories based on Spring and JPA
   * Support for QueryDSL predicates and thus type-safe JPA queries
   * QueryDSL is a framework which enables statically typed SQL-like queries, instead of requiring inline string queries or external XML files.
   * Transparent auditing of Domain class
   * Pagination (sequential numbering) support
   * Dynamic query execution
   * Support for integration of custom data access code
   * Validation of `@Query` annotated queries during bootstrapping
   * Support for XML based entity mapping
   * JavaConfig based repository configuration by introducing `@EnableJpaRepositories`

-# Spring Data Annotations
+## Spring Data Annotations

 This page is a brief overview of the some of the Spring Data annotations.
 Please see the reference links for the official documentation